zammad/zammad-admin-documentation/channels/microsoft365/accounts/migrate-from-email-channel.rst

-Migrate from Email channel to Microsoft 365 channel
+Migrate From Email Channel to Microsoft 365 Channel
 ===================================================

 Zammad provides a migration logic that allows you to migrate existing Microsoft